Browsing 100 - 110 results of 351 programs for category - Science in Action

 In this audio dispatch, correspondent Saffia Hossainzadeh describes her journey to her team's deep field site via a stop at Siple Dome station.
+In part one, hear about the difficulties involved in escorting 700 pounds of explosives through Antarctica.
+In this audio dispatch, correspondent Saffia Hossainzadeh describes her journey to her team's deep field site via a stop at Siple Dome station.
 In part two, hear about our combat-style landing at Siple Dome’s remote air strip.
 This video captures the energy and excitement of traversing across the sea ice to the Offshore New Harbor Field Camp.
 Ice Stories correspondent Howie Koss interviews James Van Matre, Waste Management Supervisor at McMurdo Station.
 We talk about Antarctica's waste management practices of the past and present, and why it's important to recycle.
 In this interview from Greenland, glaciologist Mark Fahnestock describes the roar of a 1000-foot iceberg dropping off the Jakobshavn Isbræ into the Ilulissat Icefjord.
 Includes time-lapse photography of this massive calving event.
 What controls the speed of Greenland’s big outlet glaciers like the Jakobshavn?
 How do they interact with the climate system?
 And most importantly, what does the future hold for the glaciers of Greenland?
 In this video, glaciologist Mark Fahnestock discusses glacier dynamics and what he hopes to learn through his studies.
 The Ice Stories crew caught up with glaciologist Mark Fahnestock on his way back home after a few weeks camping near Greenland's Jakobshavn Isbræ, the most productive and among the fastest-moving glaciers in the world.
 In this interview, Mark describes some of the physics of this speedy glacier and why so many scientists are interested in studying the dynamics of Jakobshavn.
 On August 1, 2008, a total solar eclipse occurred as the new moon moved directly between the sun and the earth.
 The moon's umbral shadow fell on parts of Canada, Greenland, the Arctic Ocean, Russia, Mongolia, and China.
 The Exploratorium's eclipse expedition team (our fifth!)
 Webcast the eclipse live from the remote Xinjiang Uygur Autonomous Region in northwestern China near the Mongolian border.
 In the summer of 2008, the only helicopter in Kangerlussuaq, Greenland, was effectively grounded by a diamond company, leaving scientists and logistics coordinators to frantically rearrange their field plans.
 Musk oxen graze on a rock ledge outside the town of Kangerlussuaq, Greenland.
 (No audio attached).
-In this video interview from Greenland, geologist Tom Neumann from the University of Vermont explains how he and his colleagues are attempting to read the history of the Greenland Ice Sheet by collecting and analyzing rocks spit out from the base of the glacier.